mehranasghari/simple-python-parctices/README.md

 # simple-python-parctices
-This is a repository of all my simple python code, from a begginer to a pro.
+This is a repository of all my simple python codes, from a begginer to a pro.